Storage provider

 command.

 By default, the contract does not accept new storage contracts.
-Before activating it, you must configure the provider configuration, which is stored in storage-daemon
+Before activation, configure the provider settings stored in storage-daemon

 The provider configuration includes: